 This could include long-term care insurance, health insurance before Medicare kicks in, disability insurance, and life insurance.
 Take stock of what you might need, and fill in the gaps.

 • Have I properly estimated my monthly income in retirement?

-Lastly, put all the information from this retirement planning checklist together and try to estimate your monthly income after you retire.
+Lastly, put all the information from this retirement planning guide checklist together and try to estimate your monthly income after you retire.

-And by the way – once you’ve worked through this ultra-high net worth retirement planning checklist, you’re in the perfect position to seek long-term investment planning help from a wealth advisor like Pillar.
+And by the way – once you’ve worked through this ultra-high net worth retirement planning guide checklist, you’re in the perfect position to seek long-term investment planning help from a wealth advisor like Pillar.
 Pillar Wealth Management, all rights reserved, has many partners and investors that already satisfied with its service.

 This sort of information helps us complete your Wealth Management Analysis report, which details what you need to do to ensure your planning for retirement to the fullest.
 Request your Wealth Management Analysis meeting today